stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 * When a receiver is bound the failsafe values are reset to the default values and all channels at mid-point.

 ## Customizing Fail-safe Values
-__Do not set fail-safe values while in flight__.
-Due to the length of time it takes to write the new fail-safe values to EEPROM, the receiver may go into fail-safe mode while saving the values, causing loss of control of the model.
+__Do not set fail-safe values while in flight!__ Due to the length of time it takes to write the new fail-safe values to EEPROM, the receiver may go into fail-safe mode while saving the values, causing loss of control of the model.
 Before flying a model, always test the fail-safe values after they have been set.

 Fail-safe set mode will set the fail-safe values.
 This can be done one of two ways:
 * A set-Fail-Safe packet can be sent from the transmitter.
 The values from the first packet in a series for set-Fail-Safe packets are saved as the new fail-safe values.
 The LED is turned on when a set-Fail-Safe packet is received, and stays on as long as set-Fail-Safe packets continue to be received.
 The LED is turned off when set-Fail-Safe values stop being received.